A.T.M. ¡A toda máquina!

 The story follows two young motorcycle traffic policemen, Pedro and Luis, in Mexico City.
 While close friends, they are also intense rivals, navigating humorous situations, romantic confusions, and lively musical performances.
 Set in mid-20th-century Mexico City, the film captures the charm of its characters and setting.

-The film was followed by a sequel later that same year, ¿Qué te ha dado esa mujer?, which also featured actresses Carmen Montejo, Rosita Arenas, and Gloria Mange.

 Plot

 Pedro Chávez is a drifter trying to rebuild his life, while Luis Macías is searching for a genuine friend.
 They meet during a motorcycle test for entry into the traffic academy—Luis as a participant, and Pedro as a mere spectator.

 Despite having been taken advantage of many times before, Luis decides to give the drifter a chance.
 After they move in together, Luis is accepted into the squad for earning the highest score in the test.
 Pedro, inspired, decides to join as well, and through a mix of boldness and determination, he manages to get in.

 From there, the trouble begins: it turns out Pedro is also an expert motorcyclist.
 The two start competing for the position of commander, a title that will go to whoever wins a major event to be held in Plaza México a few weeks later.
 Their rivalry extends far beyond work, affecting every aspect of their lives, turning their cohabitation into complete chaos.

 As if that weren't enough, Pedro carries a "curse" he's had since childhood—anyone he shows affection to ends up suffering misfortune, whether it's a dog, a schoolteacher, or a woman.
 In fact, he was once imprisoned after admitting that a woman had been killed "because of him," after he showed her kindness.

 Though both are looking for a sincere friendship, life's hardships have made them suspicious and overly sensitive.
 They constantly test each other's loyalty with tricks and pranks, sparking an endless cycle of revenge in which they're always "getting even."

 Eventually, the day of the squad's big event arrives.
 Determined to outshine one another, they repeatedly go off-script with improvised stunts.
 When their rivalry puts the entire event at risk, both are suspended.
 But they decide to defy the punishment and perform the final act anyway: "the house on fire," a stunt where they must ride through a burning wooden house.
 They fire up their motorcycles and charge into the tunnel, each trying to beat the other.
 As they enter the flaming house, it explodes.
 Both are rushed to the hospital in an ambulance.

 Badly injured, they finally drop their defenses and admit that all their animosity had really masked a deep, long-sought friendship.
 Pedro reaches out to Luis—just as the ambulance crashes.
 Despite the dramatic accident, both survive.
 Ignoring Pedro's so-called curse, they shake hands once again.